Gum Disease Can Kill

 This article was featured in the Manitoba Post as part of a series on Lowering Your Risk of Cancer

-Inflammation is linked to just about every health concern including arthritis, cardiovascular disease, and degenerative diseases like cancer.
+Inflammation is linked to just about every health concern including arthritis, cardiovascular disease, neurological diseases, autoimmune conditions, and cancer.
 Inflammation isn’t always a bad thing, however.
 When it lasts for a short period of time (up to a few days), the inflammatory process helps the body recover from injury or infection, and dissipates once healing is underway.
 This acute inflammation stage is a normal and positive process.
 It's chronic, continuous inflammation that is the cause of so many health problems.
 Chronic inflammation is associated with accelerated aging (sometimes called inflammaging), which is connected to many age-related diseases including type II diabetes, dementia, Alzheimer's disease, and cancer.

 The Importance of a Good Oral Health Routine